Yiying Lu

-Yiying Lu (陆怡颖 (Lù Yíyǐng)) is an artist, designer, educator and public speaker, recognized for creating the Twitter Fail Whale, the Unicode dumpling 🥟 & boba tea 🧋 emoji, and Disney Shanghai Paper-cut Mickey Mouse.
+Yiying Lu (lang-zh) is an artist, designer, educator and public speaker, recognized for creating the Twitter Fail Whale, the Unicode dumpling 🥟 & boba tea 🧋 emoji, and Disney Shanghai Paper-cut Mickey Mouse.
 She was born in Shanghai, China and educated in Sydney, Australia at University of Technology Sydney and London, UK at Central Saint Martins, University of Arts London.
 She is based in San Francisco, California, US.

 Career

 Yiying Lu has been using art, design, and technology to unite people across language and cultural barriers.
 After earning her bachelor’s degree of Design, Visual Communication from the University of Technology Sydney in 2008, Lu founded the Yiying Lu Studio, and worked with many early startups in silicon valley, including Sam Altman's first startup Loopt.

 While earning her degree, Lu created a digital artwork titled "Lifting a Dreamer" to send birthday wishes to a friend living far away.
 Lu then posted the image, featuring a serene whale being lifted out of the water by eight orange birds, to iStock, where Twitter co-founder Biz Stone discovered the image and thought it would make a good icon.
-In May of 2008 the image of a serene whale being lifted out of the water became the Twitter Fail Whale.
+In May 2008 the image of a serene whale being lifted out of the water became the Twitter Fail Whale.

-In July of 2008, Mashable held a competition for users to create an icon for Facebook based on the Fail Whale.
+In July 2008, Mashable held a competition for users to create an icon for Facebook based on the Fail Whale.
 The image gained attention online, leading to the creation of a profile page and fan club for the Fail Whale.
 While living in Sydney, Australia, Lu received requests from fans in San Francisco to create artwork for the first Fail Party—a lighthearted gathering of 200 people celebrating failure during the 2008 financial crisis.
 As the creator of Lifting a Dreamer, widely known as the "Twitter Fail Whale," an internet icon symbolizing resilience in failure, she designed a new art piece pro bono to uplift the community, despite never having met them in person or visited the U.S.

 Her work soon gained recognition in Wired, where it was praised as a "Web 2.0 pop culture icon."

 In February 2009, Lu won the Inaugural Shorty Awards in Design in New York, marking her first trip to the United States.
 Since there was no direct flight back to Sydney, where she was living, she opted for a three-day layover in San Francisco to meet her internet community.
 She met Twitter co-founders Biz Stone and Evan Williams in person for the first time during her stay.

 In 2010, Conan O’Brien commissioned Lu to create the Conan O’Brien Pale Whale for his show on TBS, as well as his Team Coco website and Twitter page.